germangh/batman/+batman/+preproc/README.md

 ## Splitting

-The splitting stage consisted in splitting the large `.mff` files produced by the BATMAN experimental protocol into single-epoch files.
+The splitting stage consists in splitting the large `.mff` files produced by the BATMAN experimental protocol into single-epoch files.
 By epoch we mean a chunk of the data file that corresponds to a single experimental condition.
 At this point only the resting state (RS) epochs